kavdesilva/kavdesilva/README.md

 ### Hi there 👋

+### I am a software engineer with ten years of experience working with people in a multitude of client-facing positions.
+I believe in building high quality products that are beautiful, functional and easy to use.
+As a team-player, I believe communication is key to making the creative process a success.
+I love to learn and I am not afraid to take on a challenge–there is nothing more satisfying than a hard-won solution to a difficult problem.

 <!--
 **kavdesilva/kavdesilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.